-Operational asset Non-financial assets which underpin the provision of services within the group, such as real estate, intellectual property (including trademarks, patents and software), hardware, IT systems and applications, data warehouses.
+Intra-group provider In relation to a serviced entity: (1) a legal entity within the same group that provides relevant services to it; or (2) the entity itself if services are provided inhouse by one of its divisions/business units.
+Operational asset Non-financial assets which underpin the provision of services within the group, such as real estate, intellectual property (including trademarks, patents and software), tangible assets 66 such as equipment and IT hardware, logical assets 67 such as IT systems and applications, data warehouses.
 Operational assets are critical/essential where they underpin the provision of one or more critical/essential services.
 Operational assets can be owned or licensed/leased by banks.
 Relevant contract/contractual arrangement A contract or contractual arrangement governing the provision of relevant services or operational assets.
 Relevant services All critical and essential services.
 This applies analogously to operational assets and staff/roles.
 Relevant roles Job roles whose vacancy in resolution may present an obstacle to the continuity of critical functions and the core business lines needed for the effective implementation of the resolution strategy and any consequent restructuring.
 Relevant staff Employees of any group legal entity covering relevant roles.
 Retention plan A plan setting out how the bank would be able to retain staff in key roles during resolution.
 Succession plan A plan setting out how to have other employees with the right skills, information and expertise ready to take on key job roles left vacant, for example if the incumbent staff member were to leave or be removed in resolution.
 Third-country contract A contract that is not an EU contract.
 Transitional Service Agreement An agreement between the two parties in a divestiture that provides services in one or more functional areas for the business in transition, following its legal separation from the seller.